gabrielbazan/lycheepy/README.md

   <img src="doc/architecture/physical_view_minimum.png?raw=true" height="70px">
 </p>

-On the maximum disgregation, represented below, all the development components, except gateways, are deployed on a dedicated node, plus a proxy and the necessary persistence components.
+On the maximum disgregation, represented below, all the development components, except gateways, are deployed on a dedicated node, plus a proxy, and the necessary persistence components.
 This schema carries with all the advantages of a distributed system:
 1. We can increase (or reduce) each nodes capabilities, according to our needs.
 1. We can horizontally scale the processing capabilities, adding more Worker nodes.
-1. As a consecuence of some nodes failure, it may not result on a complete unavailability.
+1. As a consecuence of some nodes failure, it may not result on a complete system unavailability.
 Of course, it depends on which component fails: For example, if we had multiple Worker nodes, and one of them fails, the processing capability decreases and the chains execution may be slower, but all the system's functionalities will still work; while if the Broker component fails, then we have lost the capability of execute processes and chains, but the system will still be able to attend discovery operations, the products will still be accessible by the users, and so on.
-Whatever is the case, the recovery to this any kind of failure should be faster, because the problem is isolated and it is easier tho identify and resolve, or to replace the node.
+Whatever is the case, the recovery to any kind of failure should be faster, because the problem is isolated, and it is easier tho identify and resolve, or to replace the node.

 <p align="center">
   <img src="doc/architecture/physical_view_maximum.png?raw=true" height="370px">
 </p>

 ## Implementation